-Restoration opportunities and constraints Potentially linked to the requirements of policies:-DM01; DM04; DM05; DM06; DM07; DM09 DM11; MR01 A restoration strategy will be required.
+Potentially linked to the requirements of policies: DM01; DM04; DM05; DM06; DM07; DM09 DM11; MR01

+A restoration strategy will be required.
 Where necessary, individual proposals must give due consideration to their contribution to the delivery of a coherent and combined solution encompassing the entire allocation.
 Progressive restoration techniques should be applied unless it can be demonstrated and justified to be of greater benefit and / or less harmful to apply alternative arrangements.
 In developing the overall restoration strategy, evidence must be presented to show how compatibility and wherever possible, integration can be achieved with the existing local environment.
-Particular attention must be given to continued aviation safeguarding and the avoidance of increased risk of bird strike at nearby RAF Fairford.
+Particular attention must be given to continued aviation safeguarding and the avoidance of increased risk of bird strike at nearby RAF Fairford and / or other nearby aerodromes.
+This may significantly restrict opportunities to achieve wet restoration, particularly involving the introduction of new open water bodies.
 Where the public rights of way network has been affected by development of the allocation, attention will need to be given to the integration of acceptable long term resolutions such as the reinstatement or permanent re-routing of affected paths.
-Opportunities to contribute to the ambitions of the nearby Bibury and Coln Corridor Strategic Nature Areas (SNAs) and the nature conservation actions for the Cotswold Water Park Nature Improvement Area (NIA) should be taken.
+Opportunities to contribute to the ambitions of the Gloucestershire Nature Partnership such as supporting the enhancement of the county's green infrastructure and the nature conservation actions for the Cotswold Water Park Nature Improvement Area (NIA) should be taken.
 Consideration should also be given to the possibility of facilitating other beneficial land uses and / or positively contributing to the future management of land as identified in locally applicable plans and strategies such as the Fairford Neighbourhood Plan, Cotswold District Local Plan and the Cotswold Water Park Master Plan.
 Furthermore, all proposed restoration solutions must be mindful of climate change and the need to deliver a greater degree of environmental resilience to its envisaged impacts.
 Under certain conditions this could involve the careful integration of measures to facilitate desirable habitat shifts to take place, which may act as suitable refuges for displaced and / or vulnerable species.
 An outline aftercare management plan covering at least the 1st five-year post-mineral working period should be incorporated into the overall restoration strategy.
 This must set out the commitments for the carrying out aftercare and for undertaking a more detailed programme up to 12 months prior to the commencement of restoration.
 It must also contain the direction for future management of any restored areas.
-A longer timeframe of aftercare may be necessary where nature conservation and informal recreation after-uses are likely to dominate. --- ---
+A longer timeframe of aftercare may be necessary where nature conservation and informal recreation after-uses are likely to dominate.